-1. Until the Second World War episodes of immigration were small and demographically insignificant.
-Britain is not “a nation of immigrants” like the United States or Australia as some claim.
-Large-scale immigration is an entirely new phenomenon.
+1. From the first millennium until the Second World War, episodes of immigration were quite small and usually demographically insignificant.
+Britain is certainly not “a nation of immigrants” as some claim and immigration on the recent and current scale is a new phenomenon.

 2. We can measure historic immigration by looking at Census records.
 The Census first began to record people’s country of birth in 1851.
-Estimating the size of the foreign born population before that is much more difficult but historical records do give us some idea as to the scale of immigration.
+Estimating the size of the foreign-born population before that is much more difficult.
+However historical records do give us some idea as to the scale of immigration.

 3. In 1964 the International Passenger Survey was established and, in 1991, a more sophisticated measurement of immigration called the Long Term International Passenger Migration estimate was put in place.
 These allowed migration to and from the UK to be monitored on an annual basis.

-5. About 10,000 years ago the inhabitants of Britain began using the land for agriculture; some theorize that this was as the result of a migration.
+5. About 10,000 years ago the inhabitants of Britain began using the land for agriculture; some theorise that this was as the result of a migration.
 During the Roman Occupation, which began 2,000 years ago, the population of Britain was about 4-5 million.
 While there was undoubtedly some migration to the UK, it is probable that the population remained overwhelmingly indigenous.
-There were probably about 125,000 Roman migrants in the British Isles, or about 3% of the overall population.
+There were probably about 125,000 migrants in the UK during the Roman Occupation, or about 3% of the overall population.

-6. After the end of the Roman Occupation Britain’s population fell markedly, perhaps to as little as 1.25 million.
+6. After the end of the Roman Occupation, Britain’s population fell markedly, perhaps to as little as 1.25 million.
 In this period, Britain experienced invasions and settlement by Germanic tribes but their size and scale are contested.
-Some historians believe that the number of Anglo Saxons that came to the UK was relatively small, while others argue that there was a large scale migration of Germanic people.
-Most lean more towards the minimalist model.
+Some historians believe that the number of Anglo Saxons that came to the UK was relatively small, while others argue that there was a large-scale migration of Germanic people.
+The modern view is that the numbers were relatively large.
 Subsequent settlements from Viking invasions may have made up as much as 4%-8% of the total population.
 Some historians argue that the Norman Conquest of 1066 resulted in little migration to Britain, while others believe that Norman settlers eventually made up as much as 5% of the population.

-17. Ahead of the 2010 general election the Conservatives campaigned on a pledge to reduce net migration to the tens of thousands.
+15. Ahead of the 2010 general election the Conservatives campaigned on a pledge to reduce net migration to the tens of thousands.
+However, immigration reached record levels under the Conservatives.
 A Conservative-Liberal Democrat coalition was formed and during David Cameron’s period in office the system of non-EU migration underwent significant reform in an attempt to reduce its level.
-However, migration from the EU continued beyond the control of government.
-Despite efforts to reform the non-EU system and restrictions on benefit provision for newly arrived EU workers, net migration continued at very high levels, totalling 1.5 million over the period of the Parliament.
-Concern about the level of immigration (amongst other things) led David Cameron to go to the EU in search of reform, after which he had promised a referendum on Britain’s membership of the bloc.
-His attempts achieved only minor amendments to free movement which were put to the country in a referendum.
-In June 2016 the country voted to leave the EU.
+However, migration from the EU continued beyond the control of the UK government.
+Despite lacklustre efforts to reform the non-EU system and restrictions on benefit provision for newly arrived EU workers, net migration continued at very high levels.
+Since 2010, 2.2 million long-term net migrants have come to the UK from overseas.